CUFP/cufp.org/src/site/2014/2014-09-05_1330_1700_t11-tiark-rompf-batteries-included-generative-programming-with-scala-and-lms.md

 </div>

 <div class="medium-8 columns" media:type="text/omd">
-This tutorial will be given jointly by Tiark Rompf and Nada Amin.

 Tiark Rompf is a researcher at Oracle Labs.
 His work focuses on runtime code generation, advanced compiler technology, and associated language support.
 From 2008 to 2014 he was a member of Martin